oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category_title.md

 #### get_relationship

-Retrieve ID of category record assigned to a specific category title record.
+Retrieve the ID of category record assigned to a specific category title record.

 #### update_relationship